singular-gpispace/framework/README.md

 ## Install GPI-2:

-We install GPI-2, which will be used by GPI-Space:
+We install [GPI-2](http://www.gpi-site.com/), an API for the development of scalable, asynchronous and fault tolerant parallel applications developed by Frauhofer ITWM, which will be used by GPI-Space:

 ```bash
 arch=$(getconf LONG_BIT)